 A wordmark is a good way, to go if your company is new.
-You need to get recognised in the market place.
+You need to get recognised in the marketplace.
 If your company name is short succinct, this could work well for you, but a long name could look too overcrowded with letters.
 If your business name is original, a well-designed wordmark will help to make it very memorable.
-Wordmarks and lettermarks are easily to adapted to a range of business marketing materials so they are ideal for the ‘new kids on the block’ or developing companies.
+Wordmarks and lettermarks are easily adapted to a range of business marketing materials, so they are ideal for the ‘new kids on the block’ or developing companies.
 A prime example of a wordmark is the Google logo; the name is quirky and easy to remember, so in combination with playful typography, they have created an instantly recognisable brand.

 Pictorial marks also known as logo symbols or brand marks